UTEP-CS-1/website/labs/2/spec.md

 # Lab 2: Conditionals
 {:.no_toc}

-Today we will be working with conditionals (`if` statements).
-For today's exercises, first you will start with a **worksheet** distributed by your TA (which you should submit by the end of the lab session) and then there will be a **coding exercise** as well.
+Today will be a successful learning day conditional on if we get some good practice with conditionals (`if` statements).
+For today's exercises, first you will start with a **worksheet** distributed at the start of your lab section (which you should submit by the end of the lab session) and then there will be a **coding exercise** as well.

 Learning objectives:
-- understand and practice propositional logic (boolean) and conditional statements.
+- Understand and practice propositional logic (boolean) and conditional statements.
+- Test driven development.
-- testing and debugging.
+- Debugging.

 ## Table of contents
 {: .no_toc .text-delta }